aero8991/fast-api-python/README.md

-# Consumer Statement Reports - Path to automation
+# - Path to automation

 **Current State -**